Looking At Airbnb's Recent Unusual Options Activity

-Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $105.0 to $135.0 for Airbnb during the past quarter.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $100.0 to $150.0 for Airbnb over the last 3 months.

 Noteworthy Options Activity: